With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when

 International schools are private institutions offering the curriculum of a foreign country, usually in that country’s main language.
 As a multicultural and diverse city, New York City has plenty of great international schools for parents to choose from.

 This selection includes British, German, French and Japanese schools, among others.
 International schools also frequently offer the International Baccalaureate, a global curriculum allowing easy transition between schools around the world.

 - CON: Extremely high cost of international schools

 When making the decision to opt for international schooling, expat parents should be mindful of the fact that fees and other associated costs are high and will take up a large chunk of their budget.

 Healthcare in New York City

 + PRO: Experts and cutting-edge medical facilities

 For those who can afford it, healthcare in New York City is of an excellent standard and is one of the primary industries driving its economy.

 - CON: Healthcare is often unaffordable without medical insurance

-Without medical insurance or other proof of being able to pay medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
+Without medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
 In this case, patients will receive stabilising treatment but will need to secure payment for long-term treatment.